-The intervertebral disc is a complex and key
+The intervertebral disc is an intricate and key

 part of the spine.
 It allows pain-free motion of the spine, or not.
 If the disc

 degenerates, spinal motion deteriorates, and pain often materializes.